firdousalam/AWS-Certified-Cloud-Practitioner-CLF-C02/README.md

 Adaptable reserved instances (RI) - Adaptable reserved instance (RI) is not a valid type of reserved instance (RI).
 It is a distractor

-# Question 12 Which AWS service can be used to subscribe to an RSS feed to be notified of the status of all AWS service interruptions?
+#  # question 12 Which AWS service can be used to subscribe to an RSS feed to be notified of the status of all AWS service interruptions?

 1. Amazon Simple Notification Service (Amazon SNS)
 2. AWS Lambda